matteopiatti/handicons/README.md

 # Download

-Use the fonts in the dist folder or download via link above.
+Use the fonts in the docs folder or download via link above.